AzureMentor/microsoft-graph-docs/concepts/deployments.md

 To learn more about Azure AD access tokens and Microsoft Graph, see [get auth tokens](./auth-overview.md).
 For Azure AD authentication scenarios, see [Azure AD authentication basics](https://docs.microsoft.com/azure/active-directory/develop/authentication-scenarios).

+> [!NOTE]
-> **Note:** The [Azure AD v2.0 authorization and token endpoints](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) are available on the global service only; they are not yet supported for use with national cloud deployments.
+> The [Azure AD v2.0 authorization and token endpoints](https://docs.microsoft.com/azure/active-directory/develop/v2-overview) are available on the global service only; they are not yet supported for use with national cloud deployments.

 ## Microsoft Graph and Graph Explorer service root endpoints